 In many Latin American countries, I’ve found that the yogurt drinks work best, especially ones promoted as digestion aids.
 Because they have a thinner consistency, use at least twice as much of a drink for starter as you would a thick yogurt.

 In the US, you can buy special “yogurt starter cultures” in health food stores and online.
-While these get great reviews (I’ve never used one, so can’t comment from personal experience), they are much more expensive and are not needed.
+While these are great if you want to be able to periodically have yogurt and not keep it going all the time, they are more expensive and are not needed.

 Water.
 The only real problem with water is that the stuff we put in the water tanks to kill bacteria (bleach, etc.) will also kill the yogurt culture.
 If you have a drinking water filter, the filtered water works well.
 If your water has a chlorine smell or taste to it, the best thing to do is to heat it close to a boil to quickly dissipate the chlorine before using it in yogurt.
 If you use bottled water for drinking, it is generally fine.